 Our program weaves reciprocal exchanges of information, resources, and inspiration among potential women candidates, members of the media, and the individuals and organizations that will support them.

 Over the past four years, we’ve incubated two pioneering national projects to increase the number of women appointed to top government posts (Women’s Appointments Project) and change media portrayals of women candidates (Name It.
 Change It.).
+We also partner with She Should Run for a Twitter campaign to #FlipTheScript on the sexist coverage facing female candidates.

 Political Parity supports groundbreaking research to test innovative ideas and strengthen our understanding of strategies to elect women to high-level political office.